mnot/I-D/stakeholder-rights/draft.md

 # Identifying Stakeholders

-New protocols MUST document relevant primary stakeholders and their interrelationships.
+Protocols MUST document relevant primary stakeholders and their interrelationships.

 For example, HTML does so using the priority of constituencies in the HTML Design Principles
 {{PRIORITY}}: